Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Emergent Gauge State from random symmetric circuits

 \subsection{Unitarity and Deconfinement}

-So far, we have not imposed any requirement on the local gates other than symmetry.
-We now restrict our attention to $2\times2$ \emph{unitary} gates and examine what unitarity imposes on the structure of the gauge wavefunction.
+So far, we have not imposed any requirement on local gates besides symmetry.
+We now restrict our attention to $2\times2$ \emph{unitary} gates and examine what this implies for the structure of the gauge wavefunction.
 We first focus on the case where $G$ is abelian.
-In this setting, $\mu_j$ label is trivial, and there is no fusion multiplicity.
-Since all intermediate charge sectors are fixed, we may simply write
+In this setting, since all irreps are one-dimensional, the $\mu_j$ label can be dropped.
+Furthermore, all intermediate charge sectors are fixed and we may simply write

 The $B^{\bm{j}}$ tensor is 1 if the charges obey the appropriate selection rule and is 0 otherwise.
 Any constant prefactor can be re-absorbed into $T^{\bm{j}}_{\bm{a}}$.